graymeta/terraform12-aws-platform/docs/s3notifications-setup.md

 ## Prerequisites:

-* An s3 bucket's ARN
+* An S3 bucket's ARN

 ## Procedure:

 Assume we want to set up notifications for the bucket with ARN `arn:aws:s3:::somebucket` and only trigger notifications from the `logs/` prefix that have the `.txt` suffix.

-Add this block to your terraform code:
+Add this block to your Terraform code:

 ```
 resource "aws_sqs_queue" "my_notification_queue" {